vitejs/vite/docs/guide/static-deploy.md

      # Allows you to run this workflow manually from the Actions tab
      workflow_dispatch:

-   # Sets permissions of the GITHUB_TOKEN to allow deployment to GitHub Pages
+   # Sets the GITHUB_TOKEN permissions to allow deployment to GitHub Pages
    permissions:
      contents: read
      pages: write